eqy/autotosis/README.md

 Artosis happens to have an extensive selection of high quality community-curated clips.
 Compilations of these clips are entertaining (EXPLICIT language) [1](https://www.youtube.com/watch?v=ykvlpUbGy6w) [2](https://www.youtube.com/watch?v=bBevrkgI5uc), but building them requires human eyeballs and effort.

-From here, a fun experiment from a few questions:
+From here, a fun experiment arises out of a few questions:
 - What's the minimal amount of data I need to get a model like ResNet-18 off-the-ground for a binary prediction task with clips?
 - What's the minimal amount of hardware I need to prototype such a model?
 - Can this be done fully automatically with no manual video editing?